AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-windows-player.md

 ## Naming Windows Player {#name-windows}

 You can assign a user-friendly device name to your Windows Player, thus sending the assigned device name to Adobe Experience Manager (AEM).
-This capability not only lets you name your Windows Player but also allows to you to easily assign appropriate content.
+This capability not only lets you name your Windows Player but also lets you easily assign appropriate content.

 >[!NOTE]
 >You can choose the Player name only before registration.
 After the Player is registered, the Player name cannot be changed anymore.